alishazal/interactive-project-njw275/readme.md

 ![user testing phase 2 - making a sphere on the HTC Vive](https://github.com/artintelclass/interactive-project-njw275/blob/master/GIFs/user-testing2-spheres.gif)
 >User testing on the HTC Vive - making a sphere

 On the HTC Vive, user testing went well.
 The users were able to recreate the gestures and make the simple shapes.
-Although, through testing it was found that at a rapid speed, the model wasnt trained enough so it had trouble with quick gestures.
+Although, through testing it was found that the model wasnt trained enough and had trouble with quick gestures.
 To account for this, I continued to train the model, adding more quick, short gestures to the training set.

 ## Next Steps